 Andrew A. Wiest

-University Distinguished Professor and Founding Director of the Dale Center for War and Society
+University Distinguished Professor and Founding Director of the Dale Center for the Study of War and Society

 Dr. Andrew Wiest was born in Chicago, but raised in Hattiesburg.
 After attending the University of Southern Mississippi for his undergraduate and masters degrees, Dr. Wiest went on to receive his Ph.D. from the University of Illinois, Chicago in 1990.
 Specializing in the study of World War I and Vietnam, Dr. Wiest has served as a Visiting Senior Lecturer at the Royal Military Academy, Sandhurst in the United Kingdom and as a Visiting Professor in the Department of Warfighting Strategy in the United States Air Force Air War College.
 In 2011-2012 Dr. Wiest held the Charles W. Moorman Distinguished Alumni Professorship in the Humanities.
 Since 1992 Dr. Wiest has been active in international education, leading a study abroad program on World War II to London and Normandy each summer, and developing the award-winning Vietnam Study Abroad Program.
 Dr. Wiest lives in Hattiesburg with his wife Jill and their three children Abigail, Luke, and Wyatt.

 Dr. Wiest has several publications to his credit including: